grapa-dev/grapa/README.md

 In the first case, a operation type is created that calles the "mod" library passing 4 and 2 and returns the result.
 In the second case, the planner recognized an optimization and reduced the operation to returning 8.

 ### $ERR
+If an operation results in an error, the $ERR data type is returned.
+Check using the type function: if (@result.type()==$ERR) something;

+Under the hood, the $ERR type is a $LIST, and the same commands can be used to get more details on the error.

 ### $SYSID
+Same as $ID, but was initialized with '$' at the front of the identifier.
+Used for special system identifiers.

 ### $SYSINT
+Same as $INT, but was initialized with '$' at the front of the integer.
+Used for special system integers.

 ### $SYSSTR
+Same as $STR, but was initialized with '$' at the front of the string.
+Used for special system strings.

 ## System Class Types

 ### $sys
+A few general utility functions that are useful, but it wasn't clear if they should be added to the native language syntax, were added to $sys.
+This includes $sys().type(), $sys().getenv(), and $sys().setenv().

 ### $obj
+Several classes inherit $obj, such as $STR and $INT and $LIST.
+Functions that can be used accross the different data types are placed in the $obj class.

 ### $file
+Provides the ability to navigate either the file system or a database, querying data and updating data.
+Funcitions include type, table, pwd, cd, phd, chd, dir, mktable, mkdir, rmdir, mkcol, mkrow, rmrow, setrow, and getrow.

 ### $net
+Provides a socket library, cross functional with all platforms supported.
+Functions include type, mac, interfaces, connect, listen, onlisten, disconnect, host, send, recieve, nrecieve, onrecieve.

 ### $thread
+Provides a thread library, cross functional with all platforms supported.
+Functions include type, trylock, lock, unlock, wait, signal, waiting, start, stop, started, suspend, resume, suspended.

 ## Custom Types
 Create custome types using the class routine.
 The underlying structure is a $LIST where variables are stored, and the class can inherit other classes, including system types/classes (each system type is initiated as a class instance).